-Size of field: The field must be rectangle, that's pretty much it.
-Soccer field size depends on good judgment of how many players on each side. and the size of your goals.
-The more you coach the better you will get at judging a field size.
-You want it big enough to keep ball in play but small enough to engage all players and prevent boot ball.
+Size of field: The field must be rectangular, that's pretty much it.
+The field size depends on good judgment of how many players on each side. and the size of your goals.
+The more you play or watch soccer the better you will get at judging a field size.
+You want it big enough to keep ball in play but small enough to engage all players and prevent kick and chase ball.
 To be considered true international competition basic soccer rules (11 vs 11) field must be:

 Length: minimum 100 m (110 yd) maximum 110 m (120 yd)

 Width: minimum 64 m (70 yd) maximum 75 m (80 yd)

 For a 5v5 soccer experience we recommend a futsal regulation size dimensions.
 This creates an amazing experience pushing technical versus kick and chase ball.
 Visit our Soccer field layout page for dimensions specific to age and group size.
 The U.S. Soccer federation also has a chart with their promoted field sizes.

 Ball Size: The ball size depends on age.
 Below is basic soccer rules sizes.
 We suggest the following sizes for all development programs.

 3-5 y/o - size 4 - Size 3 is a good size to kick inside the house or back yard play.
 However, they will outgrow size 3 fast and because of limited size the tow kick becomes a problem.
 In some countries they actually use a flat size five so the child gets more touch on the ball.
 The more surface to touch the better the development.

 6-12 y/o - size 4- Size 4 will be used until about 11-12.
-It is a great size for development and a futsal ball is size 4 so I prefer to develop players under 12 with 4's.
+It is a great size for development and a futsal ball is size 4 as well.
+We prefer to develop players under 12 with 4's and 5's.

-12-adult - size 5- This is the standard size for professional and adult soccer.
+12 y/o -adult - size 5.
+This is the standard size for professional and adult soccer.
 Some countries introduce size 5 to kids as young as 4.
 The ideas is more surface of ball = more surface of boot.